deniederhut/edx-documentation/en_us/shared/building_and_running_chapters/cohorts/cohort_config.rst

 ========================================================

-In addition to assigning students to cohorts by entering usernames or email addresses directly on the Cohort Management page in the Instructor Dashboard, you can also upload a .csv file containing a list of students and the cohorts that you want to assign them to.
+In addition to assigning students to cohorts by entering usernames or email addresses directly on the Cohorts page in the Instructor Dashboard, you can also upload a .csv file containing a list of students and the cohorts that you want to assign them to.